 That doesn't mean sitting in silence together all the time—that would be a sign that something's probably off.
 But sharing moments of silence with your significant other is an important part of a healthy relationship.
 Here’s why you should embrace those quiet moments with your significant other.

-It Shows a Level of Ease with Each Other
+It Shows a Level of Ease With Each Other

-You Can Really Relax
+You Can Relax

-“The silent treatment” is often associated with having a fight in a relationship, but the truth is, silence should never be used as a form of punishment.
-Fights and disagreements require communication—you should be talking through them, rather than shutting down to prove a point.
-You should learn how to associate silence with being an easy way to spend time together—and realize you need to respond to tension with communication.
-It will do wonders for your relationship.
+We've all heard of the silent treatment, which is often associated with having a fight in a relationship.
+But the truth is, silence should never be used as a form of punishment.
+Fights and disagreements require communication—it's important for couples to be able to talk through them, rather than shutting down to prove a point.
+Moments of silence shared with significant others shouldn't come from a place of tension; it's more about spending quality time together and simply appreciating each other's presence.
+Moving past the silent treatment will do wonders for your relationship.

-It Doesn’t Have to Mean Doing Nothing
+It Doesn’t Have to Be Boring

 There’s a stigma around silence, as it's often associated with being bored or doing absolutely nothing—but it doesn’t have to mean sitting around and twiddling your thumbs.
 Being quiet together can also mean reading a book or catching up on the day's news in each other's presence.
 It can mean checking in with a yoga or meditation app, quietly cooking together, or doing a project while your partner dozes off nearby on a weekend morning.
 Don’t think of being quiet together as necessarily embracing shared meditative sessions—although if that works for the two of you, that's great.
 Just remember that there are a lot of things you can do together in comfortable silence.